 The Board oversees our strategy, business, performance, assets, affairs, culture, values and financial integrity.
 In accordance with our longstanding practice, the Board is independent, consisting of a substantial majority of outside directors.
 Currently, the Board has eleven directors, with ten independent directors and one employee director, Noel R. Wallace, who is our President and CEO and Chairman of the Board.
+As noted above, Stephen I. Sadove is not standing for reelection and will retire from the Board effective as of the Annual Meeting in accordance with our mandatory retirement age policy.

-During 2022, the independent directors met in executive session without Mr. Wallace or other members of management present at every regularly scheduled Board meeting.
+During 2023, the independent directors met in executive session without Mr. Wallace or other members of management present at every regularly scheduled Board meeting.